-Picking that apart, the body of the method defines a function named that taking one argument, a Connection object.
-It then calls self.db.pool.do, passing the that function.
+Picking that apart, the body of the method defines a function named thd taking one argument, a Connection object.
+It then calls self.db.pool.do, passing the thd function.
 This function is called in a thread, and can make blocking calls to SQLAlchemy as desired.
-The do method will return a Deferred that will fire with the return value of that, or with a failure representing any exceptions raised by that.
+The do method will return a Deferred that will fire with the return value of thd, or with a failure representing any exceptions raised by thd.